The Post-Match SOAP in a Nutshell

 Step 5: Learn about SOAP and important SOAP policies.
 The more you know about SOAP, the better your chances will be.
 If SOAP may be in your future, do all you can to learn the ins and outs of the process.
 Also, be aware of the key NRMP policies to do with the Post-Match SOAP such as:

-- Residency candidates or anyone acting on their behalf is not allowed to contact residency programs during the Post-Match.
+- Residency candidates or anyone acting on their behalf are not allowed to contact residency programs during the Post-Match.
 Programs must be the ones to initiate the first contact.

 - Only SOAP-eligible residency candidates can participate in SOAP.